Veterans, we totally understand if this Veterans Small Business Week, you’re feeling a little overwhelmed.

 Getting back to business: despite how unpredictable and chaotic entrepreneurship can be, you’ve learned (at least) four skills in the military that many civilians just don’t get.

 So this Veterans Small Business Week, instead of feeling a little anxious about growing your business, let’s celebrate the skills that make you an awesome entrepreneur.
+We know that vets are positioned to dominate in business because you have transferable skills that you learned in service to your country.

 1.)
 You run circles around the competition when it comes to productivity